 Indianola - Bartley is a very small town located in the state of Nebraska.
 With a population of 2,433 people and just one neighborhood, Indianola - Bartley is the 101st largest community in Nebraska.
-Indianola - Bartley has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Indianola - Bartley was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Indianola - Bartley is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Indianola - Bartley is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Indianola - Bartley who work in management occupations (16.53%), business and financial occupations (10.40%), and sales jobs (10.18%).

-Because of many things, Indianola - Bartley is a great place for families with children to consider.
-First of all, many other families with children live here, making Indianola - Bartley a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Indianola - Bartley has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Indianola - Bartley is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Indianola - Bartley’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Indianola - Bartley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Indianola - Bartley does not have a public transit system used by locals to get to and from work.

 The citizens of Indianola - Bartley are slightly better educated than the national average of 21.84% for all cities and towns, with 21.62% of adults in Indianola - Bartley having a bachelor's degree or advanced degree.